Russia attacks Ukraine with 12 drones, cruise missile - Ukraine air force | Law-Order

 Russia attacks Ukraine with 12 drones, cruise missile - Ukraine air force

 Russia launched 12 drones and a cruise missile at Ukraine overnight, with Ukraine's air defence systems destroying 10 drones before they reached their targets, Ukraine's air force said on Sunday.
-The cruise missile was not destroyed but did not reach its target, the air force said without giving further detail.
+The cruise missile was not destroyed but did not reach its target, the air force said, without giving further details.

 - Country: